Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	cat .git/COMMIT_EDITMSG
 	```

-	Other files in the ".git" subdirectory include **HEAD**, which contains the file name of the branch (master) that is currently checked out, and **config**, which contains the local configuration for the working tree.
+	Other files in the ".git" subdirectory include **HEAD**, which contains the file name of the branch ("master," which is currently the only branch) that is currently checked out, and **config**, which contains the local configuration for the working tree.

 1. Use `ls -RF` to drill down into the ".git/refs" directory: